 Early in March 2020, as COVID-19 death counts grew, patients and staff feared exposure to COVID-19 and elected to stay home.
-NeuStart's canceled appointments soared from an average of 11% to 34% within days as both patients and staff canceled their appointments due to fear of leaving their homes due to possible exposure to COVID-19.
+NeuStart's canceled appointments soared from an average of 11% to 34% within days as patients and staff canceled their appointments due to fear of leaving their homes due to possible exposure to COVID-19.
 NeuStart's leadership team met and assessed the current situation and determined that the best course of action was to pivot from in-person clinics to primarily remote services and operations.
-Leadership made decisions quickly to support the health of the staff and patients, all while maintaining our operations.
+Leadership made decisions quickly to support the health of the staff and patients while maintaining operations.
 The administration provided those staff requesting office equipment and supplies with all the tools they would need to succeed in this new paradigm.
-As the physical clinics emptied, TMS operations continued in-house, and a few staff chose to work from the clinics, following social distance and face mask guidelines.
-Patients and staff with varying computer skills are now faced with making remote connections to complete their appointments.
-NeuStart's cadence slowed as everyone was doing their best to maintain operations, care for the patients and keep their own families safe.
+As the physical clinics emptied, TMS operations continued inhouse, and a few staff chose to work from the clinics, following social distance and face mask guidelines.
+Patients and staff with varying levels of computer skills are now faced with making remote connections to complete their appointments.
+NeuStart's cadence slowed as everyone did their best to maintain operations, care for the patients and keep their families safe.
 NeuStart's responses to the pandemic include implementing telehealth services, redesigning workflow, and increasing flexible working arrangements.
-These three areas all have positive and negative impacts on NeuStart's ability to deliver patient care and maintain operations.
+These three areas positively and negatively impact NeuStart's ability to deliver patient care and maintain operations.